Skip to Content

 • While not as tropical as some other locations, collectors may uncover fossilized shark teeth along the shores.

-VII.
 Tips and Techniques for Shark Tooth Hunting

 1. Timing and Tides: